 - While the cake is baking, prepare the blueberry compote by placing a small saucepan onto low heat.
 While the pan is heating pick out a few berries, like 10-12 and set aside.
 Place the remainder berries into the pot and add sugar.
 Cook, until the compote bubbles.
 Remove from heat, stir in liqueur and set aside.

 - To prepare the meringue, make sure that all utensils are grease free.
 Start by zesting the lemon and setting the zest aside.
 In a mixing bowl add a squeeze of lemon juice followed by egg whites.
 Beat with an electric whisk on low speed until frothy.
-Add sugar a tablespoon at a time, making sure that the sugar dissolves throughly between each addition.
+Add sugar a tablespoon at a time, making sure that the sugar dissolves thoroughly between each addition.
 Continue beating to stiff peak stage until all the sugar has been added.
-At this point the meringue should glossy and stiff.
+At this point the meringue should be glossy and stiff.
+Lift the beater to double check for stiff peak stage.
 Fold in the lemon zest.

 - When the timer goes off, check the cake for readiness by poking the centre with a wooden kebab stick or a long thin utensil, if the stick comes away clean remove the cake from the oven or bake for a further ten minutes before checking again.

 - Once the cake has been removed from the oven, leave the cake to cool for ten minutes before releasing the cake from the tin.

 - Spoon the meringue onto the top of the cake into cloud like shapes.
 Using a kitchen blowtorch, flame the surface of the meringue until the peaks begin to change into a golden colour or alternatively, place the cake under the grill for 5 minutes.